reflectoring/reflectoring.github.io/content/blog/2022/2022-01-16-spring-boot-null-safety-annotations.md

 * the `spotbugs` goal analyzes the target project.
 * the `check` goal runs the `spotbugs` goal and makes the build fail if it finds any bugs.

+SpotBugs project has defined a few rules to flag any potential issue by reading the `@NonNull` annotation during Maven build.
+You can go through the detailed list of [bug descriptions](https://spotbugs.readthedocs.io/en/latest/bugDescriptions.html).

-For example, if any of the methods annotated with `@NonNull` is accidentally returning null, then the SpotBugs Maven check will fail with the following error:
+For example, if any of the methods annotated with `@NonNull` is accidentally returning null, then the SpotBugs Maven check will fail with an error similar to this:

 ```text
 [ERROR] High: io.reflectoring.nullsafety.Employee.getJoiningDate() may return null, but is declared @Nonnull [io.reflectoring.nullsafety.Employee] At Employee.java:[line 36] NP_NONNULL_RETURN_VIOLATION
 ```
-SpotBugs project has defined a few rules to flag any potential issue by reading the `@NonNull` annotation during Maven build.
-You can go through the detailed list of [bug descriptions](https://spotbugs.readthedocs.io/en/latest/bugDescriptions.html).

 If you use Gradle instead of Maven, you can configure the [SpotBugs Gradle Plugin](https://spotbugs.readthedocs.io/en/latest/gradle.html) in your `build.gradle` file: